lg2de/SimpleAccounting/README.md

 The application is based on [.NET Core 3](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 Please download and install the Runtime in version [3.1](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.16-windows-x64-installer) or above.

+Please note, the "development version" (current main branch) is already on .NET 8.
+New official release is pending.

 Download the `SimpleAccounting` package from the [release page](https://github.com/lg2de/SimpleAccounting/releases).
 Extract the ZIP archive into your preferred destination directory.